Chirag-ahir/JAVA-All-Basic/README.md

 >Static - It is an access modifier means we can call this method directly using the class name without creating an object of it.

->Void - void is the return type.
-It means "this method returns nothing".
+>Void - void is a no return datatype.
+It is a keyword and is used to specify that a method doesn't return anything.

 >Main - It is the name of the method.
 The main method is the entry point of a Java program for the Java Virtual Machine(JVM).
+Without main() method JVM will not execute the program.

 >String args[] - It is array of string type and It stores Java command-line arguments.